Criminal Record Sealing

 A person is eligible to apply to have his/her convictions sealed if:

-- Ten years have past since the conviction or when the individual was released from incarceration;
+- Ten years have passed since the conviction or when the individual was released from incarceration

-- There have been no other pending charges or convictions in those ten years; and
+- There have been no other pending charges or convictions in those 10 years.

 - The individual has not been convicted of more than one felony or more than two total crimes.